Russia says it shot down Ukrainian drone near Zaporizhzhia nuclear station | Law-Order

 Russia says it shot down Ukrainian drone near Zaporizhzhia nuclear station

-Russia's defence ministry said Russian forces shot down a Ukrainian drone which was trying to attack the Zaporizhzhia nuclear plant, Russian news agencies reported.
-The defence ministry said there was no serious damage and radiation levels were normal.
-It said the drone had been shot down near the facility's nuclear waste enclosure.
-Reuters was unable to independently verify the report.
+Russia's defence ministry said on Monday Russian forces shot down a Ukrainian drone which was trying to attack the Zaporizhzhia nuclear plant.
+The defence ministry said the drone was shot down by Russian troops placed on the roof of one of the buildings of the nuclear plant on Sunday.
+It said there was no serious damage and radiation levels were normal.

 - Country: